Dr. Howie Huang is an Associate Professor in Department of Electrical and Computer Engineering at the George Washington University.

 and Outstanding Young Researcher Award of School of Engineering and Applied Science.

-His research won the ACM Undergraduate Student Research Competition at SC'12,
+His research won two awards (a Finalist and a Honorable Mention) at the inaugural IEEE/Amazon/DARPA Graph Challenge at HPEC 2017, the ACM Undergraduate Student Research Competition at SC'12,

 a Best Student Paper Award Finalist at SC'11,